-31. (1) Accumulated net receipts of a separate petroleum Accumulated net receipts of a separate petroleum Perceipts of the operation for the year exceed accumulated net expenditure for that operation for the previous year of assessment as increased by the uplift specified in paragraph 7 of the Second Schedule.
+31. (1) Accumulated net receipts of a separate petroleum Accumulated operation for a year of assessment shall be to the extent to which net accumureceipts of the operation for the year exceed accumulated net lated net expenditure for that operation for the previous year of assessment expenditure. as increased by the uplift specified in paragraph 7 of the Second Schedule.

-(2) Accumulated net expenditure for a separate petroleum operation for a year of assessment shall be the extent to which net expenditure for the operation for the year plus accumulated net expenditure for that operation for the previous year of assessment (if any) as increased by the uplift specified in paragraph 7 of the Second Schedule exceed net receipts of the operation for the year .
+(2) Accumulated net expenditure for a separate petroleum operation for a year of assessment shall be the extent to which net expenditure for the operation for the year plus accumulated net expenditure for that operation for the previous year of assessment (if any) as increased by the uplift specified in paragraph 7 of the Second Schedule exceed net receipts of the operation for the year.

-32. (1) Net receipts of a separate petroleum operation for a year of assessment shall be the extent to which gross receipts of the operation of the year exceed deductible expenditure of the operation for the year.
+32. (1) Net receipts of a separate petroleum operation for a Net receipts and net year of assessment shall be the extent to which gross receipts of the expenditure. operation of the year exceed deductible expenditure of the operation for the year.